 New Governance Model—2016 to the Present

 His Beatitude the Most Blessed Tikhon, archbishop of Washington and Metropolitan of All America and Canada of the Orthodox Church in America (OCA) and President of the Board of Trustees of the Seminary, announced that the Board had voted at its semi-annual meeting on May 19–20, 2016, to implement a new model for governance.
-The new governance model reshapes the Seminary’s organizational structure from a bicameral system headed by a Dean and Chancellor/CEO to a team model of four executive officers responsible for Academic Affairs, Operations, Advancement, and Finances—all of whom report to a single Chief Executive Officer (CEO).
+The new governance model reshapes the Seminary’s organizational structure from a bicameral system headed by a Dean and Chancellor/CEO to a team model of four executive officers responsible for Academic Affairs, Operations, Advancement, and Finances—all of whom report to a single President, a newly created position that Very Reverend Dr. Chad Hatfield currently fills.
 Trustees made the decision to restructure the seminary Administration in this manner partly in response to a new business plan also adopted by the Board and partly in response to feedback from an Ad Hoc Committee on Leadership Structure formed to study and analyze the Seminary’s former organizational model.

 The seminary continues its mission to serve Jesus Christ, His Church, and the world through the preparation of priests and lay leaders; Orthodox Christian theological education, research, and scholarship; and the promotion of inter-Orthodox cooperation.
 Our most recent Fiscal Year 2015 Annual Report, themed "Tell Me a Story," offers insight into the work of our graduates, as well as our most current activities and financial condition.